-Below I have an interview that I did with Robin to let their members know who I am and how I can help them with their shoulder pain.
+Below I have an interview with Robin to let their members know who I am and how I can help them with their shoulder pain.

 Hi, Robin Robertson here from Bellingham Tennis Club with my friend Rick Kaselj.

-I flew out of the Bellingham airport to be down here in San Diego, so I am very familiar with Bellingham and drove past your club numerous times on my way to Bellis Fair.
+Then I flew from the Bellingham airport to be in San Diego.
+So I am very familiar with Bellingham and drove past your club numerous times on my way to Bellis Fair.

-What I focus on is the injury side of things when it comes to training.
+I focus on the injury side of things when it comes to training.

-As we were talking in another video looking at the typical clients that come to the gym, most are looking for weight loss, fat loss, or improvement in their sport, but there’s a group that ends up coming in with injuries and they need help and guidance on what to do and not do when it comes to their injury.
+As we were talking in another video looking at the typical clients that come to the gym.
+Most want weight loss, fat loss, or improvement in their sport.
+But there’s a group that comes in with injuries, and they need help and guidance on what to do and not do when it comes to their injury.

-Over the last 19 years, I’ve focused on helping that group of people and helped thousands of people, trained thousands of people, taught thousands of professionals, and have written all kinds of stuff related to injuries and exercise.
+Over the last 19 years, I’ve focused on helping that group of people.
+And helped thousands of people, trained thousands of people, and taught thousands of professionals.
+Then wrote all kinds of stuff related to injuries and exercise.

-Robin Robertson: We’ve got an upcoming workshop called Fix My Shoulder Pain which is based on the works that Rick has done.
-Now as tennis players, we see shoulder injuries all the time.
+Robin Robertson: We’ve got an upcoming workshop called Fix My Shoulder Pain based on Rick’s works.
+Now, as tennis players, we see shoulder injuries all the time.
 And we want to help heal them and get you back on the court quickly.

 So if someone is going to follow your techniques in Fix My Shoulder Pain, what are the kinds of things they can expect?

-Rick Kaselj: Looking at my main concept that I focus on is a lot of people will jump into the exercises and they jump into the strengthening side of things.
-Most times this is a mistake because what I found is you need to look at the joint first and not the muscle.
+Rick Kaselj: Looking at the main concept that I focus on, many people will jump into the exercises and the strengthening side of things.
+Most times, this is a mistake because I found that you need to look at the joint first, not the muscle.
 You need to reshape the joint from a painful joint from the inside and reshape it from the outside.
 Then you need to add pain-specific exercises that end up helping relieve pain.

 That’s what I do.
-It is a three-category system, that I target and work on.
-It is not just strengthening, making things stronger because a lot of times that doesn’t solve the problem and will just irritate it.
+It is a three-category system that I target and work on.
+It is not just strengthening but making things stronger because that often doesn’t solve and irritates the problem.

-You need to take a step back and look at reshaping the joint from the inside, reshaping that joint from the outside, and then doing some specific exercises depending on what kind of category of shoulder pain you would fall in, and that is the pathway to a pain-free shoulder.
+You need to take a step back and look at reshaping the joint from the inside, reshaping that joint from the outside, and then doing some specific exercises depending on what kind of shoulder pain you would fall into, which is the pathway to a pain-free shoulder.